 I went to Pearl Harbor and the USS Arizona Memorial.
 The battleship is under water.
 The Memorial is a white structure built over it.
 Over half the men who died at Pearl Harbor were on the Arizona.
 The ship is their tomb!
 I thought it ironic that they were killed by their own ammunition when the Japanese bomb hit.

 10 days to Hawaii.
 Karen will take me to the airport on September 11.
-It is 12 hours from Nashville to Honolulu on the island of Oahu.
+It is 12 hours from Nashville to Honolulu.
 From Oahu, I will fly to the Big Island.
 Mauna Kea is there!
-It is an extinct volcano on which the University of Hawaii operates big telescopes, one of the best places in the world to see the stars since it is in the Pacific Ocean 2400 miles off the west coast.
+It is an extinct volcano on which the University of Hawaii operates big telescopes.
+It is one of the best places to see the stars since it is in the Pacific Ocean 2400 miles off the west coast.
 The night of September 13, I will ascend Mauna Kea.
-My Hawaii experience will be astronomy based!
-There is a hotel called the Seaside, and I will make a reservation.
+My Hawaii experience is astronomy based!
+There is a hotel called the Kona Seaside, and I will have a reservation.
 From the Big Island, I will fly back to Honolulu and hang out on Waikiki Beach.
-I will climb Diamond Head, the extinct volcano at the end of the beach.
+I will climb Diamond Head Crater, another extinct volcano.

 Honolulu and Waikiki Beach are on the island of Oahu.
 Honolulu is the state capital.
 I rode by the Capitol Building on the Pearl Harbor tour.
 The British, led by Captain James Cook, discovered Hawaii in 1778.
 Cook was murdered by Hawaiians.
 The first people to inhabit these islands were Polynesians who came east.
 American missionaries came, and the United States annexed Hawaii in 1898.
-It became the 50th state in 1959.
+It became our 50th state in 1959.